This website allows you to browse known and discovered motifs for the all the experimental datasets.

 - The right frame is a heatmap indicating:

 - Top; in white/black color scale: The similarity (in correlation) between the known/discovered motifs.
 This is computed directly from the PFMs without using the genome at all.

 - Below; in white/red scale: the enrichment of each of the motifs.
-Enrichments are not shown for known motifs that we didn't have a experimental dataset for, because they weren't scanned, and for motifs for which for controls could not be created or with too little information content.
+Enrichments are not available for motifs with too little information content or for which control motifs could not be created.

 The enrichments are for three different background regions as the three triangles (all intergenic/intronic, only +/-2kb from TSS and outside +/- 2kb, in top, left and right, respectively).
 All three backgrounds exclude coding, 3'UTRs, and repetitive regions.
 The indicated number is for all Intergenic.

 Experiments names are systematically named using a name mapping scheme.

 - Motifs are matched to the genome using a p-value of 4^-8 (threshold for each motif computed using TFM-PVALUE).
 A custom program is used to do the actual matching.